 BERMUDA GRASS MANAGEMENT PLAN

-Recommended planting times in our area begin February 15th thru July.
+Recommended planting times in our area begin March thru June, as weather permits.
 Later in

 the season if proper irrigation is available